Tinka8ell/Extending-Proc-Gen-E21/DetailReadMe.md

   * What about camp stores?
 * The current time - what is our base (temp and long term)

+### Update on skunk works

+Seems that I have not been planning but just going for it ...

+#### Completed UI for Game-Start scene

+* Renamed the scenes
+* Completed / got working:
+  * New Game UI with:
+    * Character creator
+    * Name character (basically save for re-use)
+    * Select world (only default at the moment)
+    * Start - change to Game-Main scene with world and character selected

+#### Sorted out a lot of missing GameObjects

+* Mostly due to do not destroy and singleton mis-matches

+#### Looked at returning to StarterAssets

+* The frustration with the Devonian code
+  * It is far to easy to break
+    * Missing objects
+    * Just getting the default 3rd person avatar to work
+    * Too many ways to drop out of expected environments (e.g. screen size!)
+* Code is cleaver and extensible but as clear as mud!
+* Struggle to get head round the way Devonian 3rd person controller does actions / animations
+* StarterAssets have their own issues
+  * Use the CinemachinBrain
+  * Possibly using different shader / renderer - led to "pink objects"!
+  * Limited animations and they still looked very robotic

+#### Explored more on animations

+* Found a really helpful YouTube course on [Unity's Animation System](https://www.youtube.com/playlist?list=PLwyUzJb_FNeTQwyGujWRLqnfKpV-cj-eO)
+* Now have a better idea of:
+  * how animations can interact and
+  * some of the compexity that was being done with Devion code
+    * I don't forgive them (no comments and bad error checking), but an apprecaiation of what they were dealing with
+  * Retargetting animations and avitars

+## Future or Wild ideas

 ### The next stage

 This is my bucket of things I think of...